renaudwangler/ib-labs/msms030fr/lab10e1.md

 ---
 # Scénario
 Adatum has transitioned to Microsoft 365 as its enterprise cloud solution.
 The company has been awarded several government contracts which work heavily with sensitive and classified products.
-In your role as Holly Dickson, Adatum’s Enterprise Administrator, the company CTO has requested that you devise a solution for encrypting and securing messages when working in these related contracts.
+In your role as Dominique Skyetson, Adatum’s Enterprise Administrator, the company CTO has requested that you devise a solution for encrypting and securing messages when working in these related contracts.
 He has also requested that any references to “Project New Day” be automatically encrypted.
 This is a top-secret project, and it is imperative that no mention of this project be leaked outside the company.
 In this lab, you will address your CTO's request by creating sensitivity labels that will be used for creating label policies.
 You will create sensitivity labels using the Microsoft 365 Compliance center as well as Windows PowerShell.
 While still satisfying your CTO's request, this plan will provide you with experience using each method as part of your pilot project.
 This way, you can later decide which approach you prefer when you transition from your pilot phase to the production phase.
 With your labels in place, you will then create a label policy - again, using both the Compliance center and PowerShell.
 >**Important:** Sensitivity labels and policies can take up to 24 hours to propagate through the system and update the back-end servers.
 Unfortunately, with this training course nearing its end, you will not have time to verify your work by testing the labels and policies you created.
 However, it is hoped that this lab exercise will still provide you with experience and insight into the mechanics of creating sensitivity labels and policies, even though you cannot test them.